ati-ozgur/Computing-Communities-in-Large-Networks-using-Random-Walks/README.md

 Following changes are made:

 - Necessary changes for Python 2 to Python 3 conversion
-- Long codes in notebook is moved to separate module file.
+- Long codes in notebook is moved to separate module files.
 - Some small changes in notebook

-Unfortunately some files does not exist in repository.
-Therefore whole notebook does not work.
+- Added missing datasets to repository

 # Computing communities in networks using random walks